Do Go On - 532 - Dashcon Failure

 Or do you want to go like half and half?

-Oh, we can take it in turns.
+Oh, we can take it in turns, do you reckon?

 Let's do it.

-It's just every time we try to take it in turns, we forget where we're up to.
+It's just every time we try to take it in turns, we forget where we're up to,

-But I think we can do this.
+but I think we can do this.

 Right, because there's only two of us.